Philadelphia + Delaware County Mental Stress Workers’ Compensation Attorney

 All of these mental injury case types are highly fact specific scenarios.
 Any worker who is considering filing such claim should understand that it will require them to produce evidence of their mental injury.
 It is particularly difficult to prove the third category of mental stressors resulting in mental injuries because of the elevated burden of proof.
 However, these cases have been supported by evidence of a mental disability which is directly caused by a violation of law, such a sex, age, race, or disability.

-What Benefits can I Receive from a Mental Stress Injury?
+What Benefits can I Receive from a Mental Stress Injury in Philadelphia or Delaware County?

 When a mental injury has developed to a point that you are suffering from decreased productivity or are wholly unable to work, then you may be entitled to workers’ compensation benefits for your injuries.
 Under Pennsylvania Workers Compensation laws a worker may be entitled to: